JustinsCOC/JustinsCOC/README.md

 This roadmap outlines the planned development milestones for the project.

 ## Milestone 1: Clash of Clans API Integration
 - Develop a script to interact with the Clash of Clans API.
+(Done)
 - Implement functionality to collect player tags and clan tags via user input.
+(Done)
 - Track offensive and defensive statistics for competitive players within specified clan tags.
 - Only record attacks and defenses within the designated clan tags.

 ## Milestone 2: User Interface GUI Development
 - Design and create a user interface GUI for viewing extensive statistics.
+(Done)
 - Display collected offensive and defensive data in a visually appealing manner.
+(Done)
-- Implement search and filtering capabilities for easy data exploration.
+- Implement search and filtering capabilities for easy data exploration.(Need to add search and filtering capabilities)

 ## Milestone 3: Historic Data Retrieval
 - Retrieve as much historic data as possible from the Clash of Clans API.